bergesinstitute/graf-method/book-5-unit-2.md

 El subjuntivo es un modo que existe en las lenguas romance que denota un carácter irreal o hipotético.
-En inglés existe un subjuntivo: a veces, podemos sustituir la primera persona del verbo *to be* en pasado, *I was,* por *I were,* cuando queremos expresar irrealidad:
+En inglés existe un subjuntivo: a veces, podemos sustituir la primera persona del verbo *to be* en pasado, *I was,* por *I were,* cuando queremos expresar irrealidad.

+💂 The subjunctive is a mood that exists in Romance languages that denotes an unreal or hypothetical character.
+In English there is a subjunctive: sometimes, we can substitute the first person of the verb *to be* in the past tense, *I was,* for *I were,* when we want to express unreality.

 *If I were rich...*

 *I wish James were more friendly.*

 Estas son formas subjuntivas.
-Es incorrecto usar *I were* cuando hablamos de una acción real:
+Es incorrecto usar *I were* cuando hablamos de una situación real:
 *Last night I was at John's house.*

+💂 These are subjunctive forms.
+It is incorrect to use *I were* when we talk about a real situation:
+*Last night I was at John's house.*

-Tenemos otro ejemplo de subjuntivo en inglés, cuando el verbo to be se encuentra en una oración subordinada:
+Tenemos otro ejemplo de subjuntivo en inglés, cuando el verbo *to be* se encuentra en una oración subordinada:

+💂 We have another example of subjunctive in English, when the verb *to be* is in a subordinate clause:

 *They recommended that he be promoted.*

 *We ask that it be delivered to our office.*

 Y aquí tenemos ejemplos con otros verbos:

+💂 And here we have examples with other verbs:

 *It is impossible that everyone do it.*